Intel Core (microarchitecture): Processor cores

 The processors of the Core microarchitecture can be categorized by number of cores, cache size, and socket; each combination of these has a unique code name and product code that is used across several brands.
 For instance, code name "Allendale" with product code 80557 has two cores, 2 MB L2 cache and uses the desktop socket 775, but has been marketed as Celeron, Pentium, Core 2, and Xeon, each with different sets of features enabled.
 Most of the mobile and desktop processors come in two variants that differ in the size of the L2 cache, but the specific amount of L2 cache in a product can also be reduced by disabling parts at production time.
-Tigerton dual-cores and all quad-core processors except Dunnington QC are multi-chip modules combining two dies.
+Tigerton dual-cores and all quad-core processors except - are multi-chip modules combining two dies.
 For the 65 nm processors, the same product code can be shared by processors with different dies, but the specific information about which one is used can be derived from the stepping.